mellowdistrict/fpki-guides/_includes/microsoft_trust_store_removal_faqs.md

 ### When will this change occur?

-The Federal PKI's target date for mitigation actions is *December 31, 2018*.
+The Federal PKI's target date for mitigation actions was *December 31, 2018*.
 We anticipate that COMMON will be removed from the Microsoft certificate store in early 2019.

 ### Is COMMON changing?